+I was searching for easy to make Halloween costumes and found this.
 I used painters tape and newspaper on the motorcycle and then sprayed it with Krylon spray paint and then used acrylic paint and various size brushes to hand paint the details.
 I then sealed the paint with acrylic sealer.
 I used stickers for lettering and GPD provided me with the badge stickers.
 I hand painted three strobe light necklaces to use for motorcycle lights and crazy glued them to the motorcycle.

 I purchased an army helmet on eBay and used the spray paint and hand painted to duplicate the original helmet with a GPD sticker.
 I cut the finger tips off of a pair of black gloves and bought dark blue rubber boots.
 I cut the blue felt in strips to use for the striping on the pants and loosely stitched it on.
 I used Velcro strips to hold on the patches.

 I kept a blown up copy of the actual motorcycle and uniform with me at all times and I think replicated it beautifully.
 So does the Gainesville Police Department they are naming him junior officer of the year!
 This was a very easy Halloween costume to make but was quite expensive.

 Our son has Cerebral Palsy and he uses a wheelchair to get around.
 Every year we come up with easy to make Halloween costumes that incorporate his chair as part of his costume but this can work for strollers as well.

 What you will need is black duct tape, blue duct tape, aluminum foil, wooden trim (1/2 X 1/2), round head fasteners, 1″ red construction paper, spray adhesive, blue spray paint, three 18″X18″ cardboard boxes.